Tradition, quality, passion, they are the winning ingredients of Italian cuisine. Find out with us the 10 reasons why Italian food is the best!

 IGT refers to Indicazione Geografica Tipica (TGI - Typical Geographical Indication).
 This label indicates the best table wines obtained only from wine production areas of significant size and broader than DOC and DOCG wines.
 The names of regions or locations used for DOCG or DOC are excluded from the IGT designation.

 DOC and DOCG designations fall under the European PDO category, while IGT falls under PGI.
 Here are some of the wines categories with these quality labels: Montepulciano d'Abruzzo DOC, Barbera del Monferrato Superiore DOCG, Chianti DOCG, Lambrusco Mantovano DOC, Paestum IGT, Vigneti delle Dolomiti/Weinberg Dolomiten IGT.
-If you love amazing Italian wines, check out this article!
+If you love amazing Italian wines, plan an itinerary to discover them all!

 Sardinia: land of tastes and excellence in the panorama of Italian cuisine

-The traditional food of Sardinia represents an emblematic case in the expression of the values of Made in Italy food, standing out in the panorama of Italian cuisine for its authentic uniqueness, rooted in the fascinating and ancient history of the island.
+Sardinia's traditional food represents an emblematic case in the expression of Made in Italy values in food, standing out in the panorama of Italian cuisine for its authentic uniqueness, rooted in the island's fascinating and ancient history.
+Isolated geographically and culturally, the island has preserved very ancient gastronomic traditions over time.
+Sardinian cuisine is characterised by strong and decisive flavours, influenced by the cultures that have succeeded one another over the centuries.

 2023133115-Salude&Trigu Logo B.jpg